fred4jupiter/fredbet/README.md

 ## Production Environment

 FredBet is designed to run within the Amazon Web Services (AWS) cloud as production environment.
 Typically you run the docker container in EC2 container service (ECS) with these environment properties:

 | Key | Value | Description |
 |--------|--------|--------|
 | spring.profiles.active | e.g. postgres | see section `Driver class names` |

 Other properties depend on your production setup (see possible properties above).
 Add also the properties for your database connection (see above).

+### Docker Compose with Traefik, Postgres, Let´s Encrypt Integration and AWS S3 Backup

+Another option is to run all on a virtual machine with a Docker Compose file.
+You can use the example located in `extra/docker-compose/traefik_letsencrypt`.
+Copy the `.env.template` to `.env` and set the values accordingly.

 ## Hints